Paddy Jackson and Stuart Olding's contracts revoked

 "The CEO Shane Logan has been invisible through this whole process and a lot of fans are very disgruntled about that.

 "Some are feeling a disconnect and the easiest thing to do is vote with their feet."

-On Friday evening, hundreds of people staged a protest outside the Kingspan Stadium in Belfast ahead of Ulster Rugby's match against Ospreys.
+On Friday evening, dozens of people staged a protest outside the Kingspan Stadium in Belfast ahead of Ulster Rugby's match against Ospreys.

 The rally was organised by Belfast Feminist Network.

 Last week, a crowd-funded advertisement was taken out in a Belfast newspaper calling for Mr Jackson and Mr Olding to be dropped by Ulster and Ireland.